International TravelMapsRail Travel

 Of interest to some could be the rail and ferry option which includes the Stena Line ferry between Harwich and Hoek van Holland.
 Both ferry ports are accessible by rail or metro.

-The modern ICE International trains (ICE3neo 408 variants) run from Amsterdam Central to Frankfurt (Main) Hbf up to 6x daily.
+The modern ICE International trains (new ICE3neo 408 variants) run from Amsterdam Central to Frankfurt (Main) Hbf up to 6x daily.

 ice train amsterdam